zenithread-cpu/zenithread-cpu/README.md

-# Hi there, I'm zenithread-cpu 👋
+# Hi there, I'm ADA 👋

 I sit at the intersection of **AI engineering** and **systems philosophy**, researching how complex technology architecture mirrors, interacts with, or shapes consciousness.